dedurak/AirlineOracle/README.md

 # AirlineOracle

 The AirlineOracle is a mobile application, usable on both established mobile operating systems - Android and iOS.
-The App contains and delivers a first approach, how an airline can store new flights inside its flightplan, create new inventories and can update the state of a flight.
+The App contains and delivers a first approach, how an airline can store new flights inside its flightplan, create new inventories and update the state of a flight.
 The detailed flight data is stored as a JSON data structure on the [IPFS](https://ipfs.io/).
 Only the Content identifier (CID) and all relevant data for queries are stored on the smart contract.
 The App uses the web3-API [ethers.js](https://docs.ethers.io/).
 This API provides a library to build Wallets and interact with the blockchain and the underlying smart contracts.